 The accord does not grant amnesty but sets forth effective and specific forms of alternative punishment at the outset.
 It provides for confinement of perpetrators in a way that provides “a degree of flexibility that allows the fulfillment of the reparatory and restorative functions of the punishment, such as contributing to de-mining or [working on] the reestablishment of crops”.
 These more lenient “effective restrictions of freedom”, which are expected to be for 5-8 years, will be available only to those who admit responsibility for the gravest crimes early on, and who participate meaningfully in this process.
 A sliding scale of harsher punishments, including up to 20 years of prison under the regular criminal justice system, is contemplated for those who do not contribute immediately or at all to the process under the Special Jurisdiction for Peace.

 In the end, this accord compensates for the incompleteness of each form of justice with aspects of another, equally incomplete form of justice.
 Criminal courts, truth commissions, reparation mechanisms, and guarantees of non-repetition regarding the atrocities of the conflict are insufficient on their own, but can be complementary to each other.
 In other words, this is about making sure that the whole amounts to more than the sum of its parts.
 It is a task that is imperfect as well as difficult.
 Yet, each nation mired in conflict must carry it out, in its own way but always within the parameters of international law.
 Colombia, having endured more than fifty years of internal armed conflict, is bravely putting forth its own model for fitting the square peg of justice within the circle of peace.

-Executive Director of the Center for Law, Justice and Society (Dejusticia) and Associate Professor at the University of los Andes in Bogotá, Colombia.
+César Rodríguez-Garavito is the co-director of OpenGlobalRights and executive director of the Center for Law, Justice and Society (Dejusticia).
+He is also the founding director of the Program on Global Justice and Human Rights at the University of Los Andes in Bogotá, Colombia.